Kara Walker: Commissions

-In 2019, Walker created Fons Americanus, the fifth annual Hyundai Commission at Tate Modern 's Turbine Hall.
+In 2019, Walker created Fons Americanus, the fifth annual Hyundai Commission at Tate Modern's Turbine Hall.
 The fountain, measuring up to 13 ft, contains allegorical motifs referencing the histories of Africa, America, and Europe, particularly pertaining to the Atlantic slave trade.
 In her review of Walker's Fons Americanus for Artnet News, Naomi Rea noted that "the piece is so loaded with art-historical and cultural references that you could teach an entire college history course without leaving Turbine Hall."
 For example, Walker quotes specific artworks including The Slave Ship from 1840 by the British painter J.M.W.
 Turner and The Gulf Stream from 1899 by the American painter Winslow Homer.
-She also observed that – owing to the fountain's running water – the great work of art could be both seen and heard in the Turbine Hall.
-The artwork is, at the same time, a sort of public monument inspired in part by the Victoria Memorial in front of Buckingham Palace.
-In 2019, acclaimed writer Zadie Smith observed something about public monuments that Walker interrogates in Fons Americanus: "Monuments are complacent; they put a seal upon the past, they release us from dread.
+She also observed that – owing to the fountain's running water – the work could be both seen and heard in the Turbine Hall.
+At the same time, the artwork is a sort of public monument inspired in part by the Victoria Memorial in front of Buckingham Palace.
+In 2019, writer Zadie Smith observed something about public monuments that Walker interrogates in Fons Americanus: "Monuments are complacent; they put a seal upon the past, they release us from dread.
 For Walker, dread is an engine: it prompts us to remember and rightly fear the ruins we shouldn't want to return to and don't wish to re-create—if we're wise."

 In 2023, the San Francisco Museum of Modern Art (SFMOMA) commissioned Walker to create the first site-specific installation for its Roberts Family Gallery.
+Fortuna and the Immortality Garden (Machine) was on display at SFMOMA from July 2024 to May 2026.

-In 2025, Walker was one of the artists commissioned to create a work for MONUMENTS, an exhibition at The Geffen Contemporary at MOCA and The Brick; the other artists were Bethany Collins, Julie Dash, Karon Davis, Abigail DeVille, Stan Douglas, Kevin Jerome Everson, Kahlil Robert Irving, Monument Lab, Walter Price, Cauleen Smith, and Davóne Tines.
+In 2025, Walker was one of the artists commissioned to create a work for Monuments, an exhibition at The Geffen Contemporary at MOCA and The Brick; the other artists were Bethany Collins, Julie Dash, Karon Davis, Abigail DeVille, Stan Douglas, Kevin Jerome Everson, Kahlil Robert Irving, Monument Lab, Walter Price, Cauleen Smith, and Davóne Tines.
 The works were all newly created for this exhibit and “marks the recent wave of monument removals as a historic moment.”
 Walker co-curated the exhibit with Hamza Walker, Director of The Brick and Bennett Simpson, Senior Curator at MOCA.

+The Monuments exhibition features Walker's sculpture titled Unmanned Drone, which she completed in 2023 from a bronze sculpture by Charles Keck of the confederate general Stonewall Jackson that was decommissioned in 2021.
+That original sculpture lived in Charlottesville, Virginia in Court Square for a century as a monument to the Civil War.
+"With the aid of a plasma cutter," according to art critic Carolina A. Miranda, "[Walker] has sliced up a monument that venerated Jackson and reassembled it into something ghastly."
+For Miranda, the effect is powerful; Walker "dismantles the pleasing aesthetics of white supremacy to reveal the ugliness within."